1. Overview

 ================================================================================ category : /Computers & Electronics/Programming confidence: 99% ================================================================================ category : /Science/Computer Science confidence: 99%

 Take a moment to test your own sentences relating to other categories.
-A complete list of content categories can be found here.
+You'll find a complete list in content categories.

 Summary

-In this step, you were able to perform Content Classification on a string of text and printed out the related categories.
-Read more about Content Classification.
+In this step, you were able to perform content classification on a string of text and printed the related categories.
+Read more about content classification.

 You learned how to use the Natural Language API using Python!